 Since you’re already at the Basilica di San Marco, you’re pretty much in luck.
 This way, you get to be in line for the incredible spot before it opens at 9:45 and won’t have to wait too long in lines to get inside!
-The treasures and marvellous glittering mosaics are not to miss.
+The treasures and marvelous glittering mosaics are not to miss.
 Do pay the extra admission fee to see the Pala d’Oro altarpiece and to visit the Marciana Museum, where you will be able to see great close up views of the mosaics from the balcony level.

 Rialto Bridge and Market

 If you feel the need to have lunch, there are many wonderful restaurants at the Piazza San Marco before crossing the world famous Rialto bridge!
 Don’t forget to take a few minutes to wander the stalls of the Rialto Market on the far (S. Polo) side.
 When you’re done, move on south towards the Scuola Grande di San Rocco.

-Visit this gallery for it’s remarkable collection of paintings by the Old Masters of Italy Titian, Tintoretto, Giovanni Bellini, Paolo Veronese, Paolo Veneziano, Giorgione, and Carpaccio.
+Visit Academia Galleries for it’s remarkable collection of paintings by the Old Masters of Italy – Titian, Tintoretto, Giovanni Bellini, Paolo Veronese, Paolo Veneziano, Giorgione, and Carpaccio.
 If you’re a lover of the arts, this is not to miss.

 Scuola Grade di San Rocco

-Scuola Grade di San Rocco is another place for the art lovers, admire the dozens of spectacular oil paintings in this spot, described as a “Renaissance frat house” with all the famous Venetian paintings all in dark wood and big oil paintings.
+Scuola Grade di San Rocco is another place for the art lovers.
+Admire the dozens of spectacular oil paintings in this spot, described as a “Renaissance frat house” with all the famous Venetian paintings all in dark wood and big oil paintings.

 Piazza San Marco

-Make your way back to the Piazza at the end of your day to grab a bite to eat and enjoy the musicians competing for attention by the tables around the cafes and enjoy the rest of your night in this magical city.
+Make your way back to the Piazza San Marco at the end of your day to grab a bite to eat and enjoy the musicians competing for attention by the tables around the cafes and enjoy the rest of your night in this magical city.